Dscano/QoS-Slicing/README.md

 The folders/file contain:
 * `ONOS File`: contains the files that you have to change in the onos master repository for utilizing the QoS-Slicing application.
 * `target`: contains compiled QoS-Slice application, e.g. the oar file.
-The compiled file is needed to install the application on onos
+The compiled file is needed to install the application on onos.
 * `src`: contains the application java source code.
 * `topology`: is a python script for creating a mininet network.